 Best pasta shapes for a butter sauce

-I don't think there needs to be rules do you?
+I don't think there need to be rules do you?
 Use whatever you like best!
-As I said I have gone for a pappardelle for these but any shape fresh or dried will work perfectly.
-If you want to have a go at a hand rolled shape, which are my favourite, then check out my hand rolled gnocci sardi or homemade orecchiette.
+As I said I have gone for a fresh homemade pappardelle for these but any shape fresh or dried will work perfectly.
+If you want to have a go at hand rolled shapes, which are my favorite, then check out my hand rolled gnocci sardi or homemade orecchiette.

 Made this recipe and loved it?